Frequently Asked Questions

 |You need to file by last day of:||If your USDOT number ends with:|

 Please note: before you request a reinstatement, it is mandatory to have your BOC-3 form.
-Visit our insurance requirements page to get more information.
+Visit our insurance requirements page for more information.

 Many small details and errors can conclude in a filing failure.
-This can happen due to misstatements, name issues or omission.
-At DOT Operating Authority you can trust your documents to fill in.
-Our team will help with all 50 states corporation filling and make your paperwork as it needs to be.
+This can happen due to misstatements, name issues, or omission.
+At DOT Operating Authority you can trust your documents with us.
+Our team will help with all 50 states corporation filing and present your paperwork in the way it should be.

 Every state has a different set of laws and regulations in place.
 In most cases, no two states are the same.
 Due to that, you must get familiar with the set of rules present when dealing with each state’s Corp Filing.
 To find out what you need to do to form a corporation in your state, choose your state from here.

 Corporations differ from other kinds of business entities.
 A corporation is an independent legal entity, meaning it is separate from its owners, managers and other people who control it.
 A limited liability company (LLC) is a legal structure whereby the members of the company cannot be held personally liable for the company’s debts.
 Limited liability companies are, essentially, hybrid entities that merge the characteristics of a corporation and a partnership, or a sole proprietorship.
 While the limited liability feature is like that of a corporation, the availability of flow – through taxation to the members of an LLC is a feature of partnerships.

 A C Corporation is a business entity, incomes of which are taxed separately from its owners.
 The owners are shareholders who choose a board of directors for managing the company.
 They have limited liability and are not personally liable for their business debts.
 They also cannot be sued for a corporation’s misdeeds.